oldsj/edgerouter-automation/README.md

  ssh-agent bash
   ssh-add $ssh_private_key

 To use the letsencrypt role, be sure to have a DNS entry to the EdgeRouter's public IP.
-The dynamic DNS role is configured to run before letsencrypt to be sure DNS works for those with a dynamic WAN IP
+The dynamic DNS role is configured to run before letsencrypt to be sure DNS works for those with a dynamic WAN IP.
+Make sure dynamic DNS is configured with your domain provider first.

+If you get a ":Verify error:DNS problem: NXDOMAIN..." error your DNS might still br propogating throughout DNS.
+See if you can ping your ddns domain.

+Upgrade firmware role can also be used to downgrade, however this script isn't guaranteed to work with any version other than v1.10.0.5056246